openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

 This lab contains data that includes a last name, where last name is all upper-case.
 It demonstrates the use of intrinsic functions together with reference modification to lower-case the last name characters, except the first character of the last name.

 This lab requires two COBOL programs, CBL0011 and CBL0012, and two respective JCL Jobs, CBL0011J and CBL0012J, to compile and execute the COBOL programs.
-All of which are provided to you in your VSCode - Zowe Explorer.
+All of which are provided to you in your VS Code - Zowe Explorer.

-#### Using VSCode and Zowe Explorer
+#### Using VS Code and Zowe Explorer

 1. Submit job, CBL0011J.